Hridaydeep/TimberLog-Analysis/README.md

 ## Purpose
 The purpose of this project is to automate the wood log analysis and minimise the human intervention.

+## Output
+The output that we'll be getting in a CSV file.

 ## Dependencies
 Make sure you have the following dependencies installed before running the code:
 - [Ultralytics](https://github.com/ultralytics/yolov5)